MaterializeInc/materialize/doc/user/content/sql/drop-owned.md

 ---
 title: "DROP OWNED"
-description: "`DROP OWNED` all the objects from your Materialize instance that are owned by one of the specified roles.
+description: "`DROP OWNED` drops all the objects from your Materialize instance that are owned by one of the specified roles.
 Any privileges granted to the given roles on objects will also be revoked."
 menu:
   main:
     parent: commands
 ---

-`DROP OWNED` all the objects from your Materialize instance that are owned by one of the specified roles.
+`DROP OWNED` drops all the objects from your Materialize instance that are owned by one of the specified roles.
 Any privileges granted to the given roles on objects will also be revoked.

 {{< note >}}
 Unlike [PostgreSQL](https://www.postgresql.org/docs/current/sql-drop-owned.html), Materialize drops